The city of Nice is located in the heart of the French Riviera, one of the world’s most desirable stretches of coast.

 The Old Town (also known as Vieux-Nice) has plenty to offer for those wanting a more bohemian place to call home.
 It’s not far from the waterfront and is home to a wide selection of bars and restaurants, and boutique shops.
 The properties here are, understandably, old, but many have been renovated to a high standard.

 Le Carre d’Or, or the Gold Square, is one of the most expensive neighborhoods in Nice.
 It’s located on the seafront and is home to many of the trendiest boutiques and restaurants.
 Living here is something of a status symbol in itself.

 Home to the likes of Elton John, Mont Boron is one of the most exclusive areas in the city.
 It’s obviously hilly, but this guarantees a level of privacy you won’t find in the city itself, and the views are spectacular.

 Located at the eastern end of the city, Saint-Roch is primarily a residential area.
 It’s recently been renovated to make it more pedestrian-focused, but the tram still means you can get around quickly and easily.

 Final thoughts on living in Nice

 Moving to Nice in retirement offers the potential for a very exclusive lifestyle.
-It's definitely one of the best places to live in France.
-The quality of living is high, and you’ll have plenty of great locations on your doorstep if you’re a fan of travelling.
+It’s definitely one of the best places to live in France.
+The quality of living is high, and you’ll have plenty of great locations on your doorstep if you’re a fan of traveling.

 But before making your decision, it’s definitely worth considering some of the more realistic points related to living in Nice, such as the impact of tourism and the higher cost of living.